 Hmmm.....I wonder if those dark area's were from years of heat?
 The answer is yes.

-Transistors needed to be replaced during this Pioneer SX-1980 repair and restoration.
+Transistors needed to be replaced during this Pioneer SX-1980 restoration.
 Amazing they lasted 35 years with the heat generated.

 All back together after replacing the transistors and capacitors.